DennisPrediger/SLAC/README.md

 # SLAC: Simple Logic & Arithmetic Compiler

-SLAC is a small compiler which converts a single expression statement into an AST.
+SLAC is a small and simple compiler which converts a single expression statement into an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

-Written in Rust, it compiles easily as an executable, wasm module, or standalone DLL.
+It is written in Rust and as such compiles easily as an executable, wasm module, or standalone DLL.

-Delphi syntax was chosen for the expression syntax due to its simplicity.
+# Examples

-# Example
+## Library usage

 ```rust
 use slac::{ast::Expression, compile};